-Students are allowed to work while studying and after graduation.
+International students are allowed to work while studying and after graduation.

 However, you should keep in mind that as long as you hold an F1 visa, you’re not allowed to accept off-campus employment without permission from the U.S. Citizenship & Immigration Services (USCIS).
 You will be allowed to work on campus without seeking prior permission from USCIS though.
-If you’re married, your spouse will not be allowed to accept employment at any time.

 Florida –The Sunshine State